Naandoo/DesignPatternsExamples/README.md

+> [!IMPORTANT]
+> This project still in development, feel free to add suggestions and feedbacks.

 ## [Strategy](https://refactoring.guru/pt-br/design-patterns/strategy)

 - The strategy pattern provides a solution for algorithms that may expand with the increasing number of systems they handle.
 It allows the selection of a strategy based on the current needs, isolating each strategy in its own class to eliminate nested code effectively.